Advance What Matters Most to You

 Our graduate programs include master's, doctoral, and joint degrees, as well as specialized certifications.
-Areas of study include Law, Education, Psychology, Public Policy, and Business.
-Through Seaver College of Arts and Letters, graduates can pursue a master's degree in Accounting, Communications, American Studies, Divinity, and more.
+Areas of study include law, education, psychology, public policy, and business.
+Through Seaver College of Letters, Arts, and Sciences, graduates can pursue a master's degree in American studies, divinity, and more.

 Each of Pepperdine's five schools has unique application deadlines, policies, and financial aid options for graduate students:

-Earn a Juris Doctor (JD), Master of Laws (LLM), Master of Dispute Resolution (MDR), a joint degree with Pepperdine's schools for business and public policy, or a specialized certificate for practicing professionals.
+Earn a juris doctor (JD), master of laws (LLM), master of dispute resolution (MDR), master of legal studies (MLS), a joint degree with Pepperdine's schools for business and public policy, or a specialized certificate for practicing professionals.

 Graziadio Business School

 Pepperdine's business school offers full- and part-time degree programs, as well as executive education.
-Classes meet at campus locations in northern and southern California, as well as online.
+Classes meet at campus locations throughout Southern California, as well as online.

 Graduate School of Education and Psychology